wandererabir/giddh/README.md

 2. Change the JSON Server address
 3. Install the necessary
 4. Open a terminal & write `npm start`

-* For further information, read the [Setup Readme](https://github.com/wandererabir/giddh/blob/main/Readme-setup.md)
+For further information, read the [Setup Readme](https://github.com/wandererabir/giddh/blob/main/Readme-setup.md)

+## API
+**Prefix:** `/users`

+`/users/..`

+* post -> AddUser

+`/users/../:id`

+* get -> EditUser, ViewUser
+* post -> EditUser
+* delete -> DeleteUser

+The project uses JSON Server that stimulates a backend REST service that performs GET,POST and DELETE to some data using a frontend applications.
+JSON Server is a simple project that helps you to setup a REST API with CRUD operations very fast.

+For further information, follow the [JSON Server Documentation](https://www.npmjs.com/package/json-server#getting-started)